df-upwork/proposals/daily/2025/12/19/01/result/EN.md

 Set the `body` `background-color` to match the bottom panel for visual masking.
 7.2) Advantages
 It circumvents the layer compositing error in `LG`.
-The usage of `100dvh` units prevents layout shifts caused by dynamic browser panels.
+The usage of `100dvh` units ensures the layout adapts to the dynamic viewport, preventing content clipping.
 `R1⁂` applies instantly without burdening the JavaScript thread.
 Background masking conceals the problem even if physical displacement persists.
 7.3) Key challenges